GPEBellocca/regional-electricity-consumption-europe/README.md

 ## Citation

-If you use this replication material, please cite the paper and the public electricity consumption dataset.
+If you use this replication material, please cite the paper.